Meghana-ts/Password-Generator/README.md

 Assumptions and Solution Documentation for Password Generator Project

-Assumptions
-1. Project Structure Assumptions
+1. Project Structure
 The project consists of two main directories: frontend  (React.js - Frontend) backend   (Node.js/Express.js - Backend)
 The frontend is a React.js application for user interaction.
 The backend is a Node.js/Express.js API that generates passwords.

-2. Git and GitHub Assumptions
+2. Git and GitHub
 A GitHub repository named Password-Generator exists at: https://github.com/Meghana-ts/Password-Generator.git The repository was manually created without initializing it with a README or .gitignore (to avoid conflicts).
 The entire project is managed under a single Git repository, rather than separate repositories for frontend and backend.
 Git is installed and configured properly on the system.

-3. .gitignore Assumptions
+3. .gitignore
 A single .gitignore file is present in the root directoryand applies to both frontend and backend.
 This ensures that sensitive or unnecessary files are not pushed to GitHub.

-4. Backend Assumptions
+4. Backend
 The backend is a simple Express.js server running on port 5000.
 The API endpoint /generate-password:
 Accepts query parameters (length, alphabets, numbers, symbols).